sreyrc/Sreys-GFX-Framework/README.md

 A Custom-Built OpenGL and C++ Graphics Framework

 Add or remove shapes in the scene.
-You can add cubes, spheres or quads - and do whatever you want with them Transform them and apply the shading you desire for each shape: Shapes can be light sources, or be shaded according to the Blinn-Phong or PBR models - upto the user
+You can add cubes, spheres or quads - and do whatever you want with them.
+Transform them and apply the shading you desire for each shape: Shapes can be light sources, or be shaded according to the Blinn-Phong or PBR models - upto the user.
-Deferred Shading is setup only PBR Rendering.
+Apply texture packs or just do pain shading, apply filters, toggle deferred shading, choose environments and more.
+Important Note: Deferred Shading is only setup for PBR.

-Oh, And the engine has audio!
+Also, the engine has audio!
-Select any song to make your shapes dance.
+Select any song and let your shapes groove.

 Some salient features are listed as follows: